 Chimere Faulk is a natural hairstylist, loctician, and the founder of loc care brand Dr. Locs.
 Upon noticing build-up in her clients' locs, Faulk decided to create her own line of products that worked throughout the entire process.

 The starter (aka. "baby") stage of the loc process can last anywhere from three to six months, depending on your hair type and how fast it grows.
 There are several styles—such as braids, two-strand twists, comb coils and palm rolls—that you can choose from to start off your locs.
 This si the stage where you'll begin to create a parting pattern, if you wish.
 You could also always opt for a freeform look, where you don't "cultivate" or control section size and simply allow your hair to be.
-That said, it's important not to create sections that are too small, as locs can break off if they're too thin or too dry.
+It's important not to create sections that are too small, as locs can break off if they're too thin or too dry.

 "In the starter stage, it may seem difficult because your hair keeps coming undone when shampooing," Chimere Faulk, natural hairstylist, loctitian, and founder of loc care brand Dr. Locs tells us.
 "Dr Locs’ Jinan Leave-In Conditioner ($28) is a perfect daily regimen to use to keep your scalp and baby locs moisturized."

 During the budding phase, you might notice that your new growth is puffy and on the fuzzy side.
 "During this stage, your hair will start to stick or matte together at the tops of your coils after shampooing," Faulk notes.
 However, it's still crucial that you are consistently and thoroughly cleansing your hair to avoid buildup, bumps, and weak spots.
 "Dr Locs Yasin Shampoo ($27) is designed to run fluidly throughout your hair and to never create a product build-up.
 You’ll notice less of your coils come undone, making it easier to groom afterwards."